Gluten-Free Sourdough Discard Scones

 • Make cut marks in the scone dough.
 Cut into the dough about halfway through, cleaning the knife on a paper towel between each cut.
 This helps guide the scone shape while baking without flattening them.

-• Bake the scones for 25-30 minutes until they are slightly golden.
+• Bake the scones for 25 to 30 minutes until they are slightly golden.
 The baking time will vary depending on the size and thickness of the scones.

 • Remove the scones from the oven and slide them onto the parchment paper onto a cooling rack.
 Let the scones cool, then cut through the cut lines and move them off the parchment paper.
 Cutting too soon can make the layers collapse or turn gummy.